ilderaj/ilderaj.github.com/_posts/2014-05-27-changing-the-jis-keyboard-layout.md

 ---
 layout: post
 title: "Changing the JIS Layout of Japanese Keyboard"
-description: "change the JIS layout to a more coding-friendly one"
+description: "change the JIS layout to a more coding-friendly one using ukelele"
 category: tweaking
 tags: [ukelele, keyboard, macbook]
 ---
 {% include JB/setup %}
 >Update:
+>
 >I find it difficult to remember the customized keys.
-Though it visually is a certain key layout, it comes out another one on the screen when you input it.
-So I only keep swapping the `=` and `-` and changed most of the other layouts back to the default.
+Though it visually is a certain layout, it comes out another one on the screen when you input it.
+It turned out very annoying.
+So I kept swapping the `=` and `-` and changed most of the other layouts back to the default.

 My MacBook Air comes with a Japanese keyboard whose default layout is called [JIS](http://en.wikipedia.org/wiki/Keyboard_layout#Japanese).
 The price of this Japanese model was good and I confirmed that only some non-charactor keys are different from the standard English keyboard and it would perfectly work with most Chinese input method.
 Well, it turns out that I did not think it through...
 The keyboard issue started to bother me since I began to learn Python.
 The `:`, `"`, `＝`, `+`, `-`, `( )`, `[ ]` positions are changed which are probably the most common used keys in writing Python.
 So I change the layout to a standard-closed one.